Microsoft Graph App Registration for Hotmail (Device Code Flow)

 ✅ Summary

-• Works with Device Code login.
+• Works with Device Code login; expect periodic re-authentication.

 • Supports Hotmail/Outlook personal accounts directly.

-This configuration allows your Arpia Workshop object to authenticate securely and continuously sync emails and calendar events from Microsoft Graph.
+This configuration allows your Arpia Workshop object to authenticate securely and sync emails and calendar events from Microsoft Graph.